-With over 4100 members within NSW and the average age of the membership being 87 years old, the Guild is facing different challenges throughout the way of progress.
+With over 4100 members within NSW alone, and an average membership age of 87 years old, the Guild is facing different challenges in the future.

-One of the most obvious challenges is the different needs due to the large age gap between the members.
-The youngest of the member is 35 who lost her husband in the Vietnam war and the oldest has already been 103.
+One of the most obvious is addressing different members needs due to the large age gap between some members.
+The youngest member is 35, and lost her husband in the Iraq war, while the oldest is 103 years.

-“The needs of some older members are higher.
-So when they call up or we speak with them, we need to provide support to them or help them managing things like housing and medical issues, or as simple as transports.”
-Said by Elissa.
+As Elissa Thompson noted, “The needs of some older members are higher.
+So when they call up or we speak with them, we need to provide support to them or help them managing things like housing and medical issues, or something as simple as transport.”

 How can you give your hands to these wonderful women?

-Become a member of the organization or an event volunteer of the organization by contacting 02 9267 6577.
+Become a member of the organization, or an event volunteer, by contacting 02 9267 6577.

 Donate to the guild by visiting http://www.warwidowsnsw.com.au/About_the_Guild/Make_a_Donation.htm.

-Also, if you want to share this story, please hashtag #warwidowsguildnsw to tell us more about stories behind these beautiful women.
+Also, if you want to share this story, please hashtag #warwidowsguildnsw to tell us more about stories of these wonderful women.